History of the Republic of Singapore: New housing

 Another problem facing Singapore was the lack of national identity and unity among most of the population.
 Many people were born in foreign lands and still identified themselves in terms of countries of origin, rather than being Singaporeans.
-This posed possible problems of loyalty, reliability and the possibility of further racial riots.
+This posed the potential for problems with the loyalty and reliability of citizens, and for the possibility of further racial riots.
 In order to resolve racial tension, a policy to create national identity through education in schools and flag raising and lowering ceremonies was implemented.
-This is constantly re-emphasized within the curriculum and "National Education", a compulsory program of which the main goal is to inculcate students with a sense of "national fraternity".
+This was re-emphasized through the curriculum of "National Education", a compulsory program of which the main goal was to inculcate students with a sense of "national fraternity".
 The Singapore National Pledge, written by Sinnathamby Rajaratnam, was introduced in 1966 emphasizing unity among the people "regardless of race, language or religion."

-The system of justice and law in Singapore was reformed and the government implemented several measures to overcome labour unrest and disputes.
-Strict labour legislation was passed to provide better protection to workers but yet allow for greater productivity by permitting longer working hours and reducing holidays.
+The system of justice and law in Singapore was reformed, and the government implemented several measures to overcome labour unrest and disputes.
+Strict labour legislation was passed that provided better protection to workers, but still allowed for greater productivity by permitting longer working hours and reducing holidays.
 The labour movement was further consolidated under the National Trades Union Congress with close oversight by the government.
 By the end of the 1960s, the number of labour strikes was significantly reduced.

-Singapore took the step of nationalising companies that would not survive on their own, or could otherwise be detrimental for Singapore if they were not closely in line with government policy because they were a public service.
+Singapore took the step of nationalising companies that would not survive on their own, or could otherwise be detrimental for Singapore if, as public services, they were not closely in line with government policy.
 Singapore Power, Public Utilities Board, SingTel and Singapore Airlines (SIA) are prominent examples.
-Such companies that were nationalized were often infrastructure or utility companies, companies meant to lay out services such as electricity or transport for the benefit of other companies.
+Such companies that were nationalised were often infrastructure or utility concerns, companies meant to lay out services such as electricity or transport for the benefit of other companies.
 The extension of power infrastructure, for example, led to an increased attraction of foreign investors.
-Recently, the government has taken steps to privatize these previous monopolies—SingTel and Singapore Airlines are now publicly listed, limited liability companies, even though the government still holds large shares in them.
+Recently, the government has taken steps to privatise these previous monopolies—SingTel and Singapore Airlines are now publicly listed, limited liability companies, even though the government still holds large shares in them.